TA Supervision & Feedback Overview

 The training and mentoring of TAs is a great investment in the TA's professional future.
 It is, moreover, the faculty's responsibility to ensure that undergraduate instruction is the highest quality possible.
 The system described below of faculty-TA interaction will help the University of Kentucky meet two central goals of graduate education: preparing future faculty and improving undergraduate instruction.

-To fulfill SACS requirements and to foster a mechanism of structured departmental feedback to TAs, each semester The Graduate School collects a copy of the TA Class Observation/Feedback Form and the Semester Evaluation Form.
+To fulfill the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC, or SACS for short) requirements and to foster a mechanism of structured departmental feedback to TAs, each semester The Graduate School collects a copy of the TA Class Observation/Feedback Form and the Semester Evaluation Form.
 Originals should be kept in the TA's departmental file, along with Teacher Course Evaluations.

 TA Class Observation/Feedback Form (a snapshot to be conducted once each semester)